 volume discounts, price concessions, incentives, and returns, if any, as specified in the

 contracts with the customers.
-Revenue excludes any taxes or duties collected from
+Revenue excludes any taxes or duties collected from customers

-nature of credit period given to customers, there is no financing component in the contract.
+credit period given to customers, there is no financing component in the contract.

 Rendering of services

-Income recognition for services takes place as and when the services are performed in
+income recognition for services takes place as and when the services are performed in

 accordance with Ind AS 115.